Raksha Bandhan Special: Drashti Dhami, Mouni Roy & Other TV Actresses Snapped With Their Brothers

 Mihika & Mishkat Varma

-Mihika and Mishkat Varma are the most lovable sibling jodis in tinsel town.
+Mihika and Mishkat Varma are among the most lovable sibling jodis in tinsel town.
 Mihika was seen in Yeh Hai Mohabbatein.
-The actress left the television industry after getting married to US-based businessman.
+The actress left the television industry after getting married to a US-based businessman.
 Her brother Mishkat too is an actor.
 He rose to fame with Nisha Aur Uske Cousins.
 The siblings share a beautiful relationship.
 Even as they live in two corners of the world, they stay connected.

 Drashti & Jaisheel Dhami

-Silsila Badalte Rishton Ka actress Drashti Dhami shares cute bond with her elder brother Jaisheel, who is married to Aap Ke Aa Jane Se actress Suhasi Goradia Dhami.
-Jaisheel had said that he and Drashti celebrate their birthday together (as they have one day difference - January 9 and 10) and after the birthday party, they used to fight over the gifts that they received.
+Silsila Badalte Rishton Ka actress Drashti Dhami shares a cute bond with her elder brother Jaisheel, who is married to Aap Ke Aa Jane Se actress Suhasi Goradia Dhami.
+Jaisheel had said that he and Drashti celebrate their birthdays together (as they have one day difference - January 9 and 10) and after the birthday party, they used to fight over the gifts that they received.

 Mouni & Mukhar Roy

 Mouni and Mukhar Roy resemble each other so much that people were awestruck.
-Mukhar Roy lives in Siliguri, West Bengal and is apparently studying in college.
+Mukhar Roy lives in Siliguri, West Bengal and is apparently pursuing his college education.
 Mouni is very much attached to her brother.
 The actress had told HT, "Mukhar Roy looks up to me and shares everything with me.
 What I love the most about him is that he is honest and simple."

 Ridhi & Akshay Dogra